primeroIMS/primero/app/controllers/api/v2/docs/forms/get.md

 # Query for forms

-Show a paginated list of all forms that are accessible to this user.
-The user can filter the form list based on search criteria.
+Shows a list of all forms that are accessible to this user.
+The user can filter the form list by record type and module.

 **URL** : `/api/v2/forms`